Hautes-Alpes

 At the heart of this alliance, the Hautes-Alpes set the stage for more than twenty freestyle skiing and snowboarding competitions.
 The venue is Serre Chevalierthe largest resort in the Southern Alps, and in Montgenèvrethe doyenne of French resorts, where riders will take to the skies, their trajectories intersecting against a backdrop of majestic peaks.

-Briançona citadel of stone, will be the vibrant epicenter.
-Its Fort des Têtes, aUNESCO World Heritage site, will be transformed into an Olympic village: a crossroads of cultures, a logistics hub, a forge of energy.
+Briançonthe citadel of stone, will be the vibrant epicenter.
+Its Fort des Têtes, aUNESCO World Heritage Site, will be transformed into an Olympic village: a crossroads of cultures, a logistical hub, a forge of energy.

 G. Baron